bitwarden/contributing-docs/docs/getting-started/server/database/ef/index.md

 support multiple (non-MSSQL) databases without having to maintain migration and query scripts for each.

-Our EF implementations currently support Postgres, mySQL, and SQLite3.
+Our EF implementations currently support Postgres, MySQL, and SQLite3.

 ## Setting up EF databases